ouspg/CloudAndNetworkSecurity/6. Digital Forensics/README.md

 * Foremost can extract files of a specified type from other files, for example, memory dumps of processes.

+> [!Note]
+> The story continues as bonus task later if you are willing to dig into disk forensics and steganography!

 ## Task 2: Analyzing a DDoS attack

 Your next task is to make an analysis and report of the real-world DDoS attack.

-There was a real DDoS campaing in Finland some years ago, and this tasks gives you the target server's log file.
+There was a real DDoS campaign in Finland some years ago, and this task gives you the one target server's log file.
  A specific kind of malware was responsible for creating a botnet, which used to cause this DDoS attack.
- Malware was mostly spread by YouTube advertising.
+ Malware was mostly spread by YouTube advertising (you can analyse it in the Hardware&Software security course).

+More about the case [is available here.](https://www.tamperelainen.fi/paikalliset/1590735)

  You will find the server log file in the same place as the memory dumps of earlier tasks.

-After unzipping log, you may find out that opening log file (which contains over 6 million lines of data) may crash regular text editor so you most likely have to utilize other tools to initial investigation of log file.
+After unzipping the log, you may find out that opening the log file (which contains over 6 million lines of data) may crash the regular text editor so you most likely have to utilize other tools to initially investigate of log file.
 Commands `grep`, `less`, `sort`, `cut`, `awk` and `uniq` might be helpful.

-Calculate next things from attack: Start time(s) and end time(s) (different parts in attack can exist), attack intensity charts/tables (requests per second and per minute) and IP addresses (bots) participating attack and analysis of them (times new bots entered in, how many bots were total, request counts per bot).
+Estimate the following things from the attack: Start time(s) and end time(s) (different parts in the attack can exist), attack intensity charts/tables (requests per second and per minute) and IP addresses (bots) participating attack and analysis of them (times new bots entered in, how many bots were total, request counts per bot).

-Feel free to use any tool/scripting language/existing solution to calculate your analysis.

-Analyze how server was burdened.
-Obviously by sending overload of requests to it, but why just that kind of request was used?
-You do not know inner workings of server, but make educated guess based on what you see and know.
+Analyze how the server was burdened.
+Obviously, by sending an overload of requests to it, but why just that kind of request was used?
+You do not know the inner workings of the server, but make educated guesses based on what you see and know.

-Can you find person who hypothetically was behind the whole attack?
-That person made one mistake, and his/hers IP address could be reasoned out from the logs.
+Can you find the person who hypothetically was behind the whole attack?
+That person made one mistake, and his/her IP address could be reasoned out from the logs.
+That got them caught in the end.

+You can use existing log analysis tools if you fail to do the task with the Unix tools, but you are not likely to get the full points.

 ### What to return

-Your carefully thought out analysis of attack containing **at least** next items:
+Your carefully thought-out analysis of the attack contains **at least** the following items:
-* Careful analysis of attack start/end time, intensities and bots participating it (analysis targets described above).
-Your style of reporting is free-formed, but depth and quality of analysis is expected to be sufficient.
+* Careful analysis of attack start/end time, intensities and bots participating in it (analysis targets described above).
+Your style of reporting is free-formed, but the depth and quality of analysis are expected to be sufficient.
-* Well-reasoned explanation why certain type of request were used in DDoS attack.
+Well-reasoned explanation of why certain types of requests were used in DDoS attacks.
 * IP address which points towards the real person controlling the botnet, and reasoning why you ended up to that conclusion.

-Fill your answers to the return template.
+> Fill in your answers to the return template.

 ## Task 3: TBA